PeeraphatN/Performance-Study-of-Tsetlin-Machine-Model-Developed-using-MATLAB/README.md

 ```

 ## Safety & notes
-- Batch scripts that launch many processes will consume system resources — run with care and monitor CPU/memory.
+- Batch scripts that launch many processes will consume system resources - run with care and monitor CPU/memory.
 - If you want PowerShell-native runner scripts (jobs/background) instead of `start cmd /k`, say so and I can add them.

 ## Where to find help
-- If you want me to add a plotting helper (MATLAB script) to summarize result logs into graphs, tell me which folder you want the script saved to (for example `MATLAB/result/mnist`) and I'll add it.
+- Ask for tweaks to `plot_results_all.py` if you need additional plots or alternate aggregations saved alongside the current ones.
 - If you want me to standardize `Time` logging across all scripts, I can make that change in a single commit.

 ---
-Generated on: 2025-10-06
+Generated on: 2025-10-12
-"# Performance-Study-of-Tsetlin-Machine-Model-Developed-using-MATLAB"